 "At the end of the day, it's essential to demonstrate the integrity of your system," McKee adds.
 "And if you're successful in court and foreclosure occurs, it becomes an REO property.
 At that point, you must have the ability to account for it and report it as such, as well as adding liability insurance and continuing to pay all taxes."

-Imports loan information easily.
-Another pain point we hear from distressed debt servicers is the manually loading of loan information after the purchase.
+Another pain point we hear from distressed debt servicers is the manual loading of loan information after the purchase.
 If you are originating or underwriting in-house, as many private equity or hedge funds do, it is optimal for originators and underwriters to load loan portfolio data into your system for ROI modeling purposes.
-Then, once the pool is actually purchased, servicers should be able to take the original loan data and to “scrub" balances prior to moving this information into production.
+Then, once the pool is actually purchased, servicers should be able to take the original loan data and "scrub" balances prior to moving this information into production.
 The ability to backdate payments may also be a critical feature because the previous owner may not have accounted for them properly.

 Maximized profits hang in the balance.